 What is it?

-Depending on your situation, it may be necessary to seek advice from more than one type of IP professional specialising in different IP rights in your IP portfolio and different types of enforcement actions (such as court action, which would require a lawyer).
+Depending on your situation, it may be necessary to seek advice from more than one type of legal professional specialising in IP for different rights in your IP portfolio and different types of enforcement actions (such as court action, which may require a lawyer or barrister with litigation experience in IP).

 How about other types of IP professionals?